silentorb/marloth-story/docs/general/general.md

   * It is more [manic](#Mania)
 * The cons of temporal continuity are:
   * It restricts narrative scope to events that can happen within a short period of time
   * It restricts the ability to build history during a narrative.
-In this case any history must be pre-existing and referred to indirectly instead of depicted.
+In this case any history must be pre-existing and referred to indirectly instead of depicted
-    * Flashbacks can depict past history, but are significant breaks in temporal continuity and pacing.
+    * Flashbacks can depict past history, but are significant breaks in temporal continuity and pacing
-  * Can leave audiences feeling like not a lot happened.
+  * Can leave audiences feeling like not a lot happened
-    * Another way of putting this is the impact of events is less efficient when the events are temporally compressed.
+    * Another way of putting this is the impact of events is less efficient when the events are temporally compressed
     * A book could take place over the course of a single night and contain a perpetual string of major events, yet at the end of the book the audience would feel like only a night's worth of happenings took place.
 Each major event would feel smaller than it normally would if it had a more isolated segment of time with a larger space between it and its neighboring events.
 * Some of the cons of temporal continuity are derived from a lack of one of the benefits of temporal breaks: temporal breaks give the audience a pause to absorb and catalog recent events.
   * In some respects, a temporal break is like an audience nap.
 It gives the audience time to think and process whether or not they put the book down.
 * Pockets of temporal breaks have reduced effectiveness compared to carefully spaced temporal breaks.
   * One well placed temporal break can be as effective as many temporal breaks
   * Most writers do not consciously use temporal break for their macro benefits; they use temporal breaks because inserting them whenever convenient makes it easier to string events together.
 Most writers pepper their stories liberally enough with temporal breaks that the macro benefits are incidentally provided.

 #### Rules